dokku/dokku/docs/development/plugin-triggers.md

 ### `config-set`

-- Description: Sets one or more config values for an app without restarting (when --no-restart flag is specified)
+- Description: Sets one or more config values for an app without restarting (when --no-restart flag is specified).
+Exits non-zero without restarting the app when the config cannot be persisted.
 - Invoked by: app-json plugin
 - Arguments: `[--no-restart] $APP $KEY1=VALUE1 [$KEY2=VALUE2 ...]`
 - Example: